 Forest-Green Chrome Diopside Gem

 The next choice was a rare variety of green tourmaline known as chrome tourmaline.
-Like tsavorite garnet, chrome tourmaline is found in East Africa, and colored by trace amounts of chromium and vanadium.
-And like tsavorite, fine chrome tourmaline is a visually pure forest green with a slightly yellowish to bluish secondary hue.
+Like tsavorite garnet, chrome tourmaline is found in East Africa, and is colored by trace amounts of chromium and vanadium.
+Also like tsavorite, fine chrome tourmaline is a pure forest green with a slightly yellowish to bluish secondary hue.
 But chrome tourmaline turned out to be just as scarce and expensive as tsavorite garnet.

 The other limitation is that diopside is much softer than tsavorite garnet or tourmaline.
 At 5 to 6 on the Mohs scale, chrome diopside is not suitable for rings.
-But it is well suited for earrings and pendants and looks stunning when set in gold.
+But it is well suited for earrings and pendants, and looks stunning when set in gold.
 Diopside jewelry should be stored carefully to avoid scratches from harder stones.

 - First Published: December-20-2007

 - © 2005-2022 GemSelect.com all rights reserved.
 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.